-The electric cooperatives of Iowa are committed to attracting economic development to the rural areas they serve, which improves rural communities through local jobs and tax revenue.
+The community-focused electric cooperatives of Iowa are committed to growing economic development in the rural areas we serve, which improves quality of life through local jobs and added tax revenue.

 Iowa Area Development Group (IADG)

 In 1985, Iowa's electric co-ops joined forces with other utility groups in the state to form the Iowa Area Development Group

 .
 IADG is committed to providing consultation and assistance to help businesses and communities achieve their project development goals.
 IADG's team of economic development professionals provides a wide range of services including available site and building identification, financial incentive packaging, marketing, community resource assessment and other tools vital to development success.
 In the past 30 years, IADG has assisted with over 2,00 economic development projects which has resulted in over $10 billion of investment in rural Iowa.
 Over 50,000 jobs have been retained or created because of IADG's efforts since 1985.
 Learn more at www.iadg.com

 In 2010, IAEC published an Economic Impact Study, detailing how Iowa's electric cooperatives contribute to the state's economy.
 We enlisted the expertise of Strategic Economics Group, which is headed by Harvey Siegelman, former state economist of Iowa.
 Dan Otto, the company’s senior economist, was also involved.
 Their mission was to create, compile and analyze surveys sent to distribution and generation and transmission cooperatives serving Iowa.
 They also considered data from federal filings and historical files.